AhmetOcak/WorldCountries/README.md

 <img src="https://github.com/AhmetOcak/WorldCountries/assets/73544434/91b594e6-726c-461a-91b4-d9ba1231133c" width="192" height="192"/>

-World Countries is an application that allows you to have information about countries.
-You can search for any country you want and view the details of the selected country.
-You can also add any country you like to your favorites.
+World Countries is an application I developed using Kotlin-XML that allows you to get information about countries.
+You can search for any country you want in the application and view the selected country's history, geography, population, flag, location on the map, etc. You can get information about.
+You can also add or remove any country you want to your favorites.

 ## Tech Stack 📚